coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Best-Practices.md

 Configure appropriate log levels for different components of SolrCloud.
 For instance, you might set a lower log level (e.g., DEBUG or INFO) during development and testing, but a higher log level (e.g., WARN or ERROR) in production to minimize log noise.

 ## Centralized Logging

 Consider using a centralized logging solution like Elasticsearch, Splunk, or ELK (Elasticsearch, Logstash, and Kibana) to aggregate logs from all SolrCloud nodes.
 This makes it easier to search, analyze, and visualize log data.

+## Audit Logging

+Enable audit logging to track user actions and system activities for security and compliance purposes.
+This can help in detecting unauthorized access or suspicious behavior.

 ## Custom Logging